jazzband/pathlib2/docs/index.rst

       PosixPath('/home/antoine/pathlib/setup.py')

    If the path doesn't exist, an :exc:`OSError` is raised.
-If an infinite loop is encountered along the resolution path, :exc:`ValueError` is raised.
+If an infinite loop is encountered along the resolution path, :exc:`RuntimeError` is raised.

 .. method:: Path.rglob(pattern)